mikepsinn/think-bynumbers-jekyll/_posts/2016-04-11-financial-sector-costs-us-more-than-all.md

     </p>

     <p>
-      Correlation doesn&#8217;t necessarily imply causation.
+      Correlation doesn't necessarily imply causation.
 However, the reason the government is so set on using tax dollars to prop up these insolvent companies (as opposed to taking the bankruptcy route) might be related to campaign contributions.
 For instance, AIG executives gave more than <a href="http://abcnews.go.com/Politics/story?id=7110145">$630,000</a> during the 2008 political cycle even as the company was falling apart.
 President Obama collected a total of <a href="http://abcnews.go.com/Politics/story?id=7110145&page=1">$130,000</a> from AIG in 2008, while McCain accepted a total of <a href="http://abcnews.go.com/Politics/story?id=7110145&page=1">$59,499</a>.
 Last year AIG and its subsidiaries spent about <a href="http://www.opensecrets.org/news/2009/03/before-the-fall-aig-payouts-we/">$9.7 million</a> on federal lobbying, or about $53,000 for every day Congress was in session in 2008.
-Additionally, Obama&#8217;s top presidential campaign contributor was <a href="http://www.huffingtonpost.com/earl-ofari-hutchinson/mccain-and-obamas-wall-st_b_129872.html">Goldman-Sachs</a>.
-McCain&#8217;s was Merril-Lynch.
+Additionally, Obama's top presidential campaign contributor was <a href="http://www.huffingtonpost.com/earl-ofari-hutchinson/mccain-and-obamas-wall-st_b_129872.html">Goldman-Sachs</a>.
+McCain's was Merril-Lynch.
     </p>

     <p>